ioBroker/testing/README.md

 TODO

 ### Example
-Here's an example how this can be used in a unit test.
-Note that this will not be the final syntax:
+Here's an example how this can be used in a unit test:
 ```ts
 import { tests, utils } from "@iobroker/testing";